 Upon completion of the offering, we will have 122,635,680 shares of common stock outstanding (123,125,073 shares if the over-allotment option is exercised in full).
-Of these shares, the 23,467,695 shares of common stock (23,956,688 shares if the over-allotment option is exercised in full) sold in the offering will be freely tradeable without restriction or further registration under the Securities Act, unless any of these shares are held by an "affiliate" of ours as that term is defined in Rule 144 promulgated under the Securities Act.
-Shares held by our affiliates will be subject to the resale limitation of Rule 144.

-We estimate that approximately 15,850,000 shares of our common stock outstanding immediately prior to the offering are also freely tradable without restrictions or further registration under the Securities Act.
-We also estimate that approximately 1,250,000 additional shares of our common stock outstanding prior to the offering can be sold under Rule 144 by shareholders who are not parties to the lock-up arrangement described below.
-All the 11,340,000 shares of our Class A common stock can be converted into common stock and will be available for sale subject to the limitations of Rule 144 in August 1999.
-After October 1999, substantially all other outstanding shares of our common stock, other than 15,597,785 shares held by the Bell Atlantic joint venture, will be available for sale pursuant to Rule 144 subject to the limitation on amounts sold.
+Of these shares, the 23,467,695 shares of common stock (23,956,688 shares if the over-allotment option is exercised in full) sold in the offering will be freely tradeable without restriction or further registration under the Securities Act, unless held by an "affiliate" of ours as that term is defined in Rule 144 promulgated under the Securities Act ("Rule 144"), which shares will be subject to the resale limitation of Rule 144.
+We estimate that approximately 15,850,000 shares of common stock outstanding immediately prior to the offering are also freely tradable without restrictions or further registration under the Securities Act excluding shares available for sale under Rule 144 by stockholders which are not parties to the lock-up arrangements described below.
+An estimated 1,250,000 shares of common stock outstanding prior to the offering can be sold under Rule 144 by shareholders who are not parties to the lock-up arrangement described below.
+After October 1999, substantially all outstanding shares of common stock (other than 15,597,785 shares held by the Bell Atlantic joint venture) will be available for sale pursuant to Rule 144 subject to the limitation on amounts sold.
+All the 11,340,000 shares of Class A common stock can be converted into common stock and will be available for sale subject to the limitations of Rule 144 in August 1999.
+Lock-up agreements described below will restrict the sale of approximately 58,600,000 shares of outstanding common stock for 90 days after the prospectus plus Class A common stock.

-Finally, as of March 31, 1999, we have outstanding approximately 18,700,000 options to purchase shares of our common stock.
-The exercise of these options has been registered on Form S-8 and shares sold as a result of the exercise of these options are freely tradable, subject to Rule 144 limitations in some cases.
+In addition, as of March 31, 1999, we have outstanding approximately 18,700,000 options to purchase shares of our common stock.
+The exercise of these options has been registered on Form-S-8 and shares sold as a result of the exercise of these options are freely tradable, subject to Rule 144 limitations in some cases.